Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company recently acquired another corporation and all of that corporation's AWS accounts.
 A financial analyst needs the cost data from these accounts.
 A SysOps administrator uses Cost Explorer to generate cost and usage reports.
 The SysOps administrator notices that `No Tagkey` represents `20%` of the monthly cost.
 What should the SysOps administrator do to tag the `No Tagkey` resources?

 - [ ] Add the accounts to AWS Organizations.
-Use a service control policy (SCP) to tag all the untagged resources.
+Use a Service Control Policy (SCP) to tag all the untagged resources.
 - [ ] Use an AWS Config rule to find the untagged resources.
 Set the remediation action to terminate the resources.
 - [ ] Use Cost Explorer to find and tag all the untagged resources.
 - [x] Use Tag Editor to find and tag all the untagged resources.

 ### A SysOps administrator is helping a development team deploy an application to AWS Trie AWS CloudFormat on temp ate includes an Amazon Linux EC2 Instance an Amazon Aurora DB cluster and a hard coded database password that must be rotated every 90 days.
 What is the MOST secure way to manage the database password?

-- [x] Use the AWS SecretsManager Secret resource with the `GenerateSecretString` property to automatically generate a password Use the AWS SecretsManager RotationSchedule resource lo define a rotation schedule lor the password Configure the application to retrieve the secret from AWS Secrets Manager access the database.
+- [x] Use the AWS SecretsManager Secret resource with the `GenerateSecretString` property to automatically generate a password.
+Use the AWS SecretsManager `RotationSchedule` resource to define a rotation schedule for the password.
+Configure the application to retrieve the secret from AWS Secrets Manager to access the database.
-- [ ] Use me AWS SecretsManager Secret resource with the `SecretStrmg` property Accept a password as a CloudFormation parameter Use the `AllowedPatteen` property of the CloudFormaton parameter to require a minimum length, uppercase and lowercase letters and special characters Configure me application to retrieve the secret from AWS Secrets Manager to access the database.
+- [ ] Use the AWS SecretsManager Secret resource with the `SecretString` property.
+Accept a password as a CloudFormation parameter.
+Use the `AllowedPattern` property of the CloudFormaton parameter to require a minimum length, uppercase and lowercase letters and special characters.
+Configure the application to retrieve the secret from AWS Secrets Manager to access the database.
-- [ ] Use the AWS SSM Parameter resource Accept input as a Qoudformatton parameter to store the parameter as a secure sting Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.
+- [ ] Use the AWS SSM Parameter resource.
+Accept input as a `CloudFormation` parameter to store the parameter as a secure sting.
+Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.
-- [ ] Use the AWS SSM Parameter resource Accept input as a Cloudf ormetton parameter to store the parameter as a string Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.
+- [ ] Use the AWS SSM Parameter resource.
+Accept input as a `CloudFormation` parameter to store the parameter as a string.
+Configure the application to retrieve the parameter from AWS Systems Manager Parameter Store to access the database.

 ### An application team uses an Amazon Aurora MySQL DB cluster with one Aurora Replica.
 The application team notices that the application read performance degrades when user connections exceed 200.
 The number of user connections is typically consistent around 180. with occasional sudden increases above 200 connections.
 The application team wants the application to automatically scale as user demand increases or decreases.
 Which solution will meet these requirements?